 Mod.
-Revised Submiss (December 2011) ion Core Strate gy Proposed Main Modification to Text/Policy No. Chapter/Section Policy/ Para.
-No. Page No. (deleted text has strikethrough , new text is underlined ) Amend table as follo ws: Town Housing (net completions 2006 - 2026) Affordable Housing Target Employment (additional employment land 2006 - 2026) Retail (additional convenience and comparison goods floorspace) MM18 8.
-Core Policies SS5 - Towns 76 76 Leek 1650 1800 375 7.2 hectares 3,000m convenience 3,000m convenience (of which 50% is for bulky goods retailing) Biddulph 1100 1200 325 4.8 hectares AAP Proposals Cheadle 1210 1320 425 4.8 hectares 2,500m convenience 6,000m convenience (of which 50% is for bulky goods retailing) MM19 8.
-Core Policies SS5a - Leek Area Strategy 79 promoting link Churnet Valley rist opportunities for v s with the Peak Distric tourist corridor (see p et and the deve policy SS7); • st attractions linked to the MM20 8.
-Core Policies 8.1.37 80 In order to deliver the housing requirements for Leek set out in Policy SS5 it is estimated that there will need to be a minimum of 800 797 additional dwellings provided on new allocated sites.
-Although initial development proposals should be focused on the existing urban area, the Council recognises that it needs to provide a range of opportunities to enable the market to respond to the targets set for the town and to address key infrastructure and regeneration needs.
-In practical terms, this means providing for different types of housing development in a variety of locations including greenfield development on the edge of the urban areas.
-The broad locations for such development have been identified through the Sustainability Appraisal report as being the most sustainable location or which will help facilitate the provision of key infrastructure projects and it is in these locations that allocations could be considered.
+Revised Submission Core Strategy (December 2011) Proposed Main Modification to Text/Policy Reasons No. Chapter/Section Policy/ Para.
+No. Para.
+Page No. (deleted text has strikethrough, new text is underlined) Amend table as folk Amend table as follows: Town Housing (net completions 2006 - 2026) Affordable Housing Target Employment (additional employment land 2006 - 2026) Retail (additional convenience and comparison goods floorspace) M18 8.
+Core Policies SS5 - Towns Core Policies SS5 - Towns 76 Leek 1650 1800 375 7.2 hectares 3,000m convenience 3,000m convenience (of which 50% is for bulky goods retailing) To reflect the increase in housing requirement for the District.
+Biddulph Cheadle 1100 1200 1210 1320 325 425 4.8 hectares 4.8 hectares AAP Proposals 2,500m convenience 6,000m convenience (of which 50% is for bulky goods retailing) M19 8.
+Core Policies SS5a - Leek Area Strategy 79 Increasing tou promoting link Increasing tourist opportunities for visitors through additional high quality accommodation, promoting links with the Peak District and the development of new tourist attractions linked to the M20 8.
+Core Policies 8.1.37 80 a minimum of 800 7 proposals should be opportunities to ena regeneration needs. development in a valocations for such disustainable location promoting links with the Peak District and the development of new tourist attractions linked to the Churnet Valley tourist corridor (see policy SS7); Index to deliver the housing requirements for Leek set out in Policy SS5 it is estimated that there will need to be inimum of 800 797 additional dwellings provided on new allocated sites.
+Although initial development cosals should be focused on the existing urban area, the Council recognises that it needs to provide a range of cortunities to enable the market to respond to the targets set for the town and to address key infrastructure and eneration needs.
+In practical terms, this means providing for different types of housing elopment in a variety of locations including greenfield development on the edge of the urban areas.
+The broad ations for such development have been identified through the Sustainability Appraisal report as being the most tainable location or which will help facilitate the provision of key infrastructure projects and it is in these ations that allocations could be considered.
 Their locations are shown on the Inset Maps.
+To reflect the increase in housing requirement and latest housing land monitoring.